waleedsf/Flower-Classifier-with-Deep-Learning-using-TensorFlow/README.md

-#### This is project two from my machine learning with tensorflow - nanodegree
+#### This is project-2 from my machine learning with tensorflow - Nanodegree

 ### Project Overview